hampoelz/Capacitor-NodeJS/README.md

 ## Examples

+Several example projects can be found in the [hampoelz/Capacitor-NodeJS_Examples](https://github.com/hampoelz/Capacitor-NodeJS_Examples) repository.

 Currently there are two example projects available.
-One without any additional framework, located in the [`example/vanilla`](https://github.com/hampoelz/Capacitor-NodeJS/tree/example/vanilla) branch.
-And one that uses the vitejs framework in [`example/vite`](https://github.com/hampoelz/Capacitor-NodeJS/tree/example/vite).
+One without any additional framework, located in the [`example/vanilla`](https://github.com/hampoelz/Capacitor-NodeJS_Examples/tree/example/vanilla) branch.
+And one that uses the vitejs framework in [`example/vite`](https://github.com/hampoelz/Capacitor-NodeJS_Examples/tree/example/vite).

-_⚠ Warning: The example projects are currently affected by issue [#12](https://github.com/hampoelz/Capacitor-NodeJS/issues/12)_

 ## Getting Started